 Oppo Reno 2 does quite well with ultra-wide-angle and macro shots since both use the same 8MP lens.
 We didn’t notice any significant issues with the macro scene.
-As with standard photos, closeup shots look a little brighter, but the details remain intact, and the subject maintains the natural color.
+As with standard photos, close-up shots look a little brighter, but the details remain intact, and the subject maintains the natural color.
 Interestingly, in contrast to little overexposed standard shots, the ultrawide lens lowers the exposure level a bit, giving the subject a more natural look.
-Unlike most of the camera phones, the details are not severely compromised, although a loss is noticeable, it is very acceptable.
+Unlike most camera phones, the details are not severely compromised, although a loss is noticeable, it is very acceptable.

 Although a little grainy, Oppo Reno 2 maintains a very good detail at 2x that further suppresses at 5x since different lenses work together, and post-processing eliminates most of the noise.
 The images are noisy and pixelated at 20x digital zoom, which is more like a cropped version of the standard mode, but they are acceptable in most cases depending upon the lighting condition.

-In the low light (at sunset), the standard mode captures adequate details even of the far off objects.
+In the low light (at sunset), the standard mode captures adequate details even of the far-off objects.
 Although the noise level increases with the standard mode, the colors remain reasonably well and exposure well within the limit.
 On the other side, as we mentioned earlier, the HDR mode behaves a little strangely.
 It surprisingly loses the details and sharpness while lowering the colors and contrast.

 However, at night, the result is quite grainy with the standard mode.
 Pictures are less sharper, and details look compromised along with the colors.
 Nevertheless, the images are acceptable unless seen on a bigger screen at actual size.
-Reno’s dedicated night mode offset the disorder, which boosts up the lost details, correct the colors, and the contrast, though, pictures look warmer.
+Reno’s dedicated night mode offsets the disorder, which boosts up the lost details, corrects the colors, and the contrast, though, pictures look warmer.
 The post-processing diminishes the noise level and the result seems nearly noise-free.